AlexJReid/blog/content/posts/local-api/index.md

 Microservices have been commonplace for several years now.
 While this is not a post about them being better or worse than a well-structured monolith (as usual, it depends), it is absolutely the case that they can introduce complexity, particularly when running them locally.

-Suppose the system you are working on consists of hundreds of discrete services with a spiderweb of dependencies.
+Suppose the system you are working on consists of hundreds of discrete services with a spider web of dependencies.
 If you are unlucky and need to get a complete environment running to try out your proposed changes, you might be faced with the task of spinning _everything_ up locally or within a new cloud provider account.
 This is costly and probably too much work, so you might be inclined to simply YOLO and deploy to a test or staging environment, potentially breaking things for other users.
-You will likely suffer from a slow feedback loop with every single change requiring a build and deploy.
+You will likely suffer from a slow feedback loop with every single change requiring a build and deployment.

 An alternative idea is to _patch in_ a new implementation of your service from your local environment into a full fat test environment.
 I have had some ideas on how this might work.
 Note that it is just an experiment.
 Your mileage may vary.

-My approach is based on a service mesh: a way of connecting services together to build a secure, observable and maliable system.
-A service mesh consists of a control plane that accepts configuration changes and _reifies_ them into dynamically applied configuration a data plane.
+My approach is based on a service mesh: a way of connecting services together to build a secure, observable and malleable system.
+A service mesh consists of a control plane that accepts configuration changes and dynamically applies generated configurations to a data plane.
 The data plane actually does the work of serving the requests.
 In this example Consul is the control plane and Envoy Proxy is the data plane.
-[HashiCorp introduce the concepts more fully in this video](https://www.consul.io/docs/connect).
+[HashiCorp introduces the concepts more fully in this video](https://www.consul.io/docs/connect).

 Consul has a [set of configuration entries](https://www.consul.io/docs/connect/l7-traffic) that can be used to control where a request is sent.
 It allows us to form subsets of services based on deployment attributes and then route to them, based on the attributes of an incoming HTTP request.